jacky5823a/docs/AgentBackend/manual-en.md

 ## Profile of agent

 The personal profile is shown on the `Account Management/Profile` page.
 If you'd like to see the downline agents' profile, please go to the `Account Management/Agent Management` page.
+Every agent has his own profile.

 - Percentage: Take the percentage of profit which is the win/loss of members, the rest would be given to the upline
 - Banned country: The IPs can not enter the game in the banned counties list